beetbox/beets/docs/plugins/hook.rst

 your library with another drive when the library is updated.

-Hooks are currently run in the order defined in the configuration, however this is dependent on beets itself (may change in the future) and cannot be controlled by this plugin.
+Hooks are currently run in the order defined in the configuration, however this is dependent on beets itself and it's consistency should not be depended upon.

 .. _hook-configuration:

 Configuration
 -------------

-To configure the plugin, make a ``hook:`` section in your configuration file.
+To configure the plugin, make a ``hook`` section in your configuration file.
 The available options are:

-- **hooks**: A list of events and the commands to run (see :ref:`individual-hook-configuration`)
+- **hooks**: A list of events and the commands to run (see :ref:`individual-hook-configuration`).
 Default: Empty.
-- **substitute_event**: The string to replace in each command with the name of the event executing it.
-This can be used to allow one script to act differently depending on the event it was called by.
-Can be individually overridden (see :ref:`individual-hook-configuration`).
-  Default: ``%EVENT%``
-- **shell**: Run each command in a shell.
-Can be individually overridden (see :ref:`individual-hook-configuration`).
-  Default: ``yes``

 .. _individual-hook-configuration: